manojpawar94/goprograminghub/_posts/_problemsolving/09-Codechef-02-problem-solviong-BURGERS.md

             System.out.println(patties > buns ? buns : patties);
         }
     }

 }

 ```

-The provided Java code is a solution for the "BURGERS" problem on CodeChef.
+The above solution is for the "BURGERS" problem on CodeChef.
 The problem involves calculating the maximum number of burgers that Chef can make given a certain number of patties and buns.
 Here's how the code works:

 1. The `main` method reads the number of test cases (`noOfTc`) from input.
 2. A loop iterates through each test case: